-Jeff’s advice for newly married couples is to agree on a budget before each month.
+Jeff now blogs about personal finance and relationships, and his advice for newly married couples is to agree on a budget before each month.

 “Some spouses will naturally be more of the spender, saver or math nerd,” he says.
 “So while it’s not crucial that both be involved in doing everything, the discussion should happen prior to the start of each month about where ‘our’ money is going to go, and what out of the ordinary expenses may be happening.”

 Minsky advises giving thought to how you will file your taxes, especially in the case of student loan debt.

 For example, if one spouse mostly has federal student loans and is going to do an income-driven repayment plan, there could be incentives for filing taxes as an individual as opposed to making a couple’s joint filing.
 That way, the income of the spouse without student loan debt won’t be factored in.